ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 considerations in this document.

-Algorithms that are designed for special environments (e.g., data centers) and forbidden from use in the Internet would, of course, inad seek real-world data for those environments.
+Algorithms that are designed for special environments (e.g., data centers) and forbidden from use in the Internet would, of course, instead seek real-world data for those environments.

 Experimental specifications SHOULD NOT be deployed as a default.
 They SHOULD